lennarth-anaya/vaex/README.md

 #  or pip install vaex
 ```

+# Run the examples

+As per step 3, recall to activate your environment if you are re-running this examples.

 5. Run the examples (jupyter allows to see plots, though Python interactive mode would also work in most of the cases):

 ```